The Characteristic Mapping Method for the Linear Advection of Arbitrary Sets: Numerical Examples

 The velocity field used for this test is

-and we used $N_c = 32$ and $N_f = 512$.
-It took $65$ seconds to compute the $2048$ steps of this simulation on a single $3.0$GHz CPU, taking $0.008$ seconds for a regular step and $0.45$ seconds when remapping, which was necessary about every $12$ step on average.
-We also highlight three regions in the domain using black circles.
+This velocity generates a periodic flow map with period 2.
+We used $N_c = 32$ and $N_f = 512$.
+It took $65$ seconds to compute the $2048$ steps of this simulation on a single $3.0$GHz CPU, taking $0.008$ seconds for a regular step and $0.45$ seconds when remapping, which was necessary on average approximately every $12$ step.
+We also highlight three regions in the domain using dashed circles.
 These regions represent two triple points and one quadruple point.
-The dashed circles are transported in the flow as passive particles using the initial location of the intersection points.
-Doing so emphasizes the fact that the phase intersections do follow the right path.
-Also, they show that even if some regions are transformed into very thin filaments, we can still track them in the flow.
-For instance, the highlighted region around the purple-yellow-green intersection (bottommost circle in figures \ref{fig:mosaic}(a) and (i), topmost in other subfigures) shows that even if we visually lose the intersection at time $t=1$, it returns to its original position at time $t=2$.
-This is an important property when simulating multiphase flows.
+The dashed circles are transported in the flow as passive particles with the initial intersection points as starting position.
+This shows that the intersections obtained from CM do follow the right path.